harrycresswell/ain-messaging-system/README.md

-# hugo-gulp
+# ain-messaging-system

-This is the source code for hugo-gulp starter project :)
+This is the source code for a messaging system prototype built for AIN.

-## Getting started
+It uses my gulp-hugo starter project as it is the quickest way (for me!) to get an scss workflow set up with a templating.

-If you want to grab a copy to get going with your projects follow the boelow setup.
+_Note: this is only a front-end prototype which is intended to display the look and responsive functionality only._

 ### Install pre-requisites